 Through the years I learned that a quick blog redesign brings me joy and inspires creativity.

 As a Web Designer, a blog’s design is something I don’t take lightly.

-Question: Do you need a fancy WordPress theme to have a successful blog?
+FAQ: Do you need a fancy WordPress theme to have a successful blog?
 In general, not necessarily.
-However, if your blog belongs to the creative or lifestyle niches and naturally you want to attract readers within that space, then a proper WordPress theme may be necessary.
+However, if your blog has a creative or lifestyle niche, and naturally you want to attract readers within that space, then a proper WordPress theme is necessary.

 But I also know that hiring a web designer can be costly.
 So if you don’t have the budget yet for a web designer, investing in a premium WordPress theme is your next best option.